-Levels 3 and Above- Make a "Roots" Ancestor Map.
+Levels 3 and Above - Make a "Roots" Ancestor Map.
 Get a very large map of the world and mount it on the wall (preferably on corkboard or homosote).
-Students will do Interviews and research in their families to see where their grandparents, great-grandparents, or great-great grandparents came from.
+Students will do Interviews and research (cf. "Roots"-Oral History) in their families to see where their grandparents, great-grandparents, or great-great grandparents came from.
 Each class can do their own family tree/class tree or ancestors map.